oneapi-src/level-zero-spec/core/INTRO.md

   such as command lists
 - the application is responsible for ensuring the device is not accessing objects before they are modified, resued or destroyed;
   such as memory, images and command lists
-- there is no implicit garbage collection performed by the implementation
+- there is no implicit garbage collection of driver objects or memory allocations performed by the application
 - each API documents more details on the multithreading requirements for that call

 # <a name="drv">Drivers</a>
 ## Installation
-The Xe driver API is implemented within a _xe_vendor.dll_ (windows) / _xe_vendor.so_ (linux), which is copied on the system during installation of the device driver;
+The Xe driver API is implemented within a _xe_vendor_device.dll_ (windows) / _xe_vendor_device.so_ (linux), which is copied on the system during installation of the device driver;
-where _vendor_ is chosen by the device vendor.
+where _vendor_ and _device_ are names chosen by the device vendor.
+For Intel GPUs, the name would be "xe_intc_gpu".

 This API does not define an Installable Client Driver (ICD), as it is expected that users of this API would prefer to implement their own device abstraction layer and communicate directly with the device-driver.